ThomasSpare/GuessWho/README.md

 - Select the projects Main branch from the drop-down menu under Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found here - [Live Site](https://thomasspare.github.io/GuessWho/)

 ### Cloning the repository
 1. Visit the GitHub page of the website’s repository